timescale/docs/promscale/send-data/opentelemetry.md

 # Send OpenTelemetry data to Promscale
 Promscale natively supports the OpenTelemetry Line Protocol (OTLP) for traces.
-Therefore you can use any of the OpenTelemetry client SDKs, instrumentation libraries or the OpenTelemetry Collector to send traces to Promscale using OTLP.
+You can use any of the OpenTelemetry client SDKs, instrumentation libraries or the OpenTelemetry Collector to send traces to Promscale using OTLP.
 Currently, only gRPC is supported.